WalhoutLab/MERGE/MetabolicDistance/readme.txt

 #'Input/reactions_regular.txt','Input/metabolites_regular.txt','Input/LB_regular.txt',\
 #'Input/UB_regular.txt','Input/byproducts_regular.txt',delimiterInSmatrix=None);

 ##2-Forming a reaction network with unidirectional reactions

-#These variables have all information needed.
+#The loaded variables have all information needed.
 Then you can use the establishRxnNetwork()
 #function to create an instance of rxnnetwork class, which can be used to traverse the
 #reaction network.
-Notably, all reactions are first converted to "forward" and "reverse"
+The algorithm first converts all reactions to "forward" and "reverse"
-#reactions if any of these directions is available based on upper and lower boundary constraints
+#reactions if any of these directions is available based on the upper and lower boundary constraints.
-#from above.
-These two directions are indicated by "f" and "r" in the end of reaction ID
+#These two directions are indicated by "f" and "r" in the end of reaction ID
 #(original ID is in the rxns list above), respectively.

 #EXAMPLE